Tanks vs. AK-47s, and other Aspects of the Gun Debate

 No I don't own any automatic or semi-automatic gun and I am not a Republican or Conserative party member.
 Just a middle of the road American Citizen who thinks the pot should stop calling the kettel black!

 Side note: I have no specific reason to doubt the bona fides of the reader (“Nick”) who sent this note.
-But my experience has made me suspicious of messages that stress the sender’s “real American” background, like Twitter ID’s that give the user’s address as “USA” or or go on at length about his or her patriotic or military-service background.
-They don’t necessarily mean that the sender is a foreign-managed “bot” account.
+But my experience has made me suspicious of messages that stress the sender’s “American Citizen” background, like Twitter ID’s that give the user’s address as “USA” or go on at length about his or her patriotic or military-service background.
+These indicators don’t necessarily mean that the sender is a foreign-managed “bot” account.
 But they occur more frequently among bot accounts than among real people—even those with bitter disagreements to lodge.
-To put it another way, it usually doesn’t occur to “real Americans” that they need to identify themselves that way.
+To put it another way, it usually doesn’t occur to “real Americans” that they need to identify themselves this way.
+Or to say they don’t belong to the “Conserative” party.

 Hypocrisy of another form.
-A number of readers write to ask why we bother worrying about guns, when another even more widespread practice is more common and deadlier.
+A number of readers write to ask why we bother worrying about guns, when another even more widespread practice is deadlier.
 For instance:

 I agree that more regulation of firearms (licensing, required training, background checks, threshold requirements for mental fitness, etc.) would be warranted and could be reasonably effective --- up to a point…